Monitor your progress in managing your emotional health.

 Depression & anxiety risk screening: history

 Many people don’t get help for depression because they're worried about what others might think or they don’t know where to go for help.
 Know that you’re not alone.
 Chances are you’re not the only one in your family, circle of friends or community who is at-risk for or has depression.
-Depression is often not discussed in the African American community.
+Depression is often not discussed in the African American/Black community.
 Finding out if you're at risk is an important first step in being healthy.
 Getting help is the next step.
-Here are some resources:

 - National Medical Association (NMA) Physician Locator: Find an African-American doctor near you.